Alko Hiti

 Alko Hiti, also known as Alkwo Hiti, Aluko Hiti or Alok Hiti (lit. 'tall faucet') is an early 15th-century dhunge dhara (drinking fountain) in the city of Patan, Nepal.
 Thanks to the active involvement of the people who rely on this dhunge dhara for their drinking water, Alko Hiti has remained operational from the time it was built to the present day.

 History

 Alko Hiti was built in 1415 AD by Tumha Dev Bajracharya, a famous Tantric Buddhist and healer, next to the north-western gate of the old city of Patan.

+According to one legend Tumha Dev was visited by a snake in human form, who asked him to cure an eye disease his family was suffering from.
+When the medicine he gave the Nāga proved effective, he received three stones as a reward, which he kept under lock and key.
+When his wife found the stones, she judged them useless and threw them out.
+Water springs erupted in the places where the pebbles had landed on the ground.
+These became the three sources of the spouts of Alko Hiti.